Miserlou/Zappa/README.md

 And that's it!
 Your API response will return immediately, while the `make_pie` function executes in a completely different Lambda instance.

-When calls to @task decorated functions or the zappa.async.run command occur outside of Lambda, such as your local dev environment, the functions will execute immediately and locally.
-The zappa async functionality only works when in the Lambda environment or when specifying [Remote Invocations](https://github.com/Miserlou/zappa#remote-invocations).
+When calls to @task decorated functions or the zappa.asynchronous.run command occur outside of Lambda, such as your local dev environment, the functions will execute immediately and locally.
+The zappa asynchronous functionality only works when in the Lambda environment or when specifying [Remote Invocations](https://github.com/Miserlou/zappa#remote-invocations).

 ### Catching Exceptions